 For those with experience, you can increase it to 4-5 times per week, 15-20 minutes each time and combine it with other exercises in your training program.

 At the same time, you should start at a slow pace and gradually increase the speed when your body is familiar with the exercise.
-Accordingly, start with 3 sets, each set from 10 - 20 jumps, resting between sets about 30 seconds to 1 minute.
+Accordingly, start with 3 sets, each set of 10 - 20 jumps, resting between sets for about 30 seconds to 1 minute.

 Each person has a different physical condition and fitness level, so it is necessary to adjust the Jumping Jack exercise accordingly to avoid injury and achieve optimal results.

-At an easy level for beginners, do a gentle jump, without spreading your legs too wide or jumping too high.
+For beginners, do a gentler jump, without spreading your legs too far or jumping too high.
 Once you get used to it and your body is strong enough, increase the number of jumps or combine it with other strengthening exercises such as burpees or lunges.

-During the exercise, if your body feels pain or discomfort, stop and check your technique or consult your trainer.
-At the same time, when you feel tired, you should reduce the intensity of the exercise and rest enough before continuing.
+During the exercise, if your body feels pain or discomfort, stop and check your technique or consult a trainer.
+At the same time, if you feel tired, reduce the intensity of the exercise and rest enough before continuing.

 Source: https://laodong.vn/suc-khoe/nhung-dieu-can-luu-y-khi-luyen-tap-jumping-jack-1366156.ldo